Lew Rockwell: Other activities and views

-Rockwell was closely associated with anarcho-capitalist theorist Murray Rothbard until Rothbard's death in 1995.
 Rockwell's paleolibertarian ideology, like Rothbard's in his later years, combines a right-libertarian theory of anarcho-capitalism based on natural rights with the cultural conservative values and concerns of paleoconservatism, and he identifies strongly with the modern Rothbardian tradition of Austrian economics.
 In politics, he advocates federalist or Anti-Federalist policies as means to achieve increasing degrees of freedom from central government and secession for the same political decentralist reasons.
 Rockwell has called environmentalism "an ideology as pitiless and Messianic as Marxism."

-Rockwell also serves as Vice President of the Center for Libertarian Studies in Burlingame, California.